altsan/os2-estyler/README.md

-eStyler (also known as StylerLite) is a graphical UI enhancement for OS/2 Presentation Manager.
+Styler (also known as eStyler or StylerLite) is a graphical UI enhancement for OS/2 Presentation Manager.
 It was originally written by Alessandro Cantatore, based in part on his Styler/2 product.
 It is now maintained by Alexander Taylor.

-eStyler is licensed under the GNU GPL version 3:
+Styler is licensed under the GNU GPL version 3:

-  eStyler for OS/2
+  Styler for OS/2
-  Copyright (C) 1998-2004 Alessandro Felice Cantatore Copyright (C) 2009-2016 Alexander Taylor
+  Copyright (C) 1998-2004 Alessandro Felice Cantatore
+  Copyright (C) 2009-2016 Alexander Taylor

   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by